genepattern/RTutorialModule/README_PACKAGES.md

 Assuming that you have a new R script, complete with library() or require() calls to load the required packages you have presumably gone most of the way towards identifying what packages you need: they are already named in the these calls.
 This is only a partial list, however, since each of these package may have its own list of required packages.

 Start with a clean, separate dedicated library location, meaning no packages installed in the base and no personal (user) package libraries.
-This is usually the GenePattern package library but at times it can be useful to work with a complete separate location as well.
+I will usually work with the GenePattern package library but at times it can be useful to work with a complete separate location as well.

-    rm -rf ~/.genepattern/patches/Library/R/3.1  # ... modify for your GP location mkdir -p ~/.genepattern/patches/Library/R/3.1
+    rm -rf ~/.genepattern/patches/Library/R/3.1  # ...modify for your GP location mkdir -p ~/.genepattern/patches/Library/R/3.1

 If you don't want to lose your existing installed packages, you can temporarily rename this directory instead and create a clean location in its place: